537931/epidemic/README.md

 # epidemic
-A simple model of infection spread.
+A simple model of a community infection spread.

 The model is based on the following assumptions:
 1. On the day 1 there is at least one infected person in the population.